Hannibal – Barcelona to Rome

 Moving into Lombardy, you will find its cuisine has roots in many different cultures, resulting in extravagant dishes.
 Lombardia cooking traditionally uses generous amounts of butter, cream and lard, making everything exceptionally yummy!
 To counter this richness, they eat lots of rice, both in risotto and in soups.
 The classic dish for Lombardy is the decadent Risotto alla Milanese.
 This creamy rice dish is heavily enriched with plenty of dairy butter and grated Parmigiano Reggiano cheese and its golden tint is provided by saffron, the most expensive spice in the world.

 The Emilia Romagna region is considered by many to be the culinary heart of Italy.
-Wheat is grown in abundance here to make a soft wheat, the base for the highest quality homemade pasta.
+Wheat is grown in abundance here to make a soft flour, the base for the highest quality homemade pasta.
 Tortellini, lasagne verdi, gramigna and tagliatelle in Emilia Romagna is unparalleled throughout Italy.
 You can eat this pasta all by itself, but if you want a local speciality, try Garganelli pasta drizzled with Modena Balsamic and a sprinkle of beautiful Parmigiano Reggiano cheese.
 You cannot imagine how amazing this simple dish tastes here.

 In Umbria you have the opportunity to gorge on gelato, and I mean real gelato.
-Gelaterias using natural products, no artificial flavors, preservatives, or colors.
+Gelaterias using natural products, no artificial flavours, preservatives, or colours.
 The gelato here is not going to be bright red or purple, unless it is due to fresh fruits.
 “Gelati d’Italia (“Ice cream in Italy”) is a festival in Umbria that runs for 4 months, celebrating the Italian tradition of homemade ice cream, hosting tastings, cultural events, exhibitions and social events in the streets.
 Match that enthusiasm with a morning on the bike and I know what will be the perfect cool pick up at coffee time.

 The hills in Lazio are rich and fertile, making it easy to grow vegetables of all types, which make up an important part of the cuisine in this area.
 Wild vegetables and herbs are gathered eagerly in the countryside along with snails which are a popular dish.
 They are cooked with liberal amounts of oil, herbs and garlic and more often than not a good portion of anchovies.
 Pasta features strongly but the bigger, chunkier types such as bucatini and conchiglie are favoured and are not to be missed.
-The popular pasta sauce arrabbiata, which means 'angry', comes from this region also and is so named because of the flakes of hot peperoncino that are in its rich tomato sauce.
+The popular pasta sauce arrabbiata, which means 'angry', comes from this region also and is so named because of the flakes of hot pepperoncino that are in its rich tomato sauce.
 If you have tried it elsewhere, try it here too, it will surpass any before it.

 Italy is home to some of the oldest wine-producing regions in the world, and Italian wines are known worldwide for their broad variety.
 Romans started the winemaking and it was prolific and well-organized, pioneering large-scale production and storage techniques like barrel making and bottling.